tatemura/congenio/README.md

 ### Executor (run as a script)

-[TODO] We plan to add additional language features to describe a simple executor that invokes external scripts (e.g. Puppet) with generated parameters.
+[TODO] In a future release (v0.2.X), we plan to add features to run a simple executor that invokes external scripts (e.g. shell or Python scripts, Puppet) with generated parameters.

 Language Features
 -----------------
+The followings are the main features of the language:

+ * inheritance (@extends attribute): combining and modifying component documents.
+ * document unfolding (foreach element): generating multiple configuration documents (each of which is used for one experiment setting).
+ * reference resolution (@ref attribute)
+ * value expression (@exp attribute)

 With @extends attribute, an experiment document can refer to existing templates (that define various components such as benchmarks and database configuration parameters) and customize the default values of these templates.
 With foreach